vipmax/ratatui-code-editor/README.md

 - 📱 **Responsive** - Adapts to terminal window size changes
 - 🔖 **Visual Highlight Marks** - Highlight specific regions in the editor

+## Syntax Highlighting: Fast, Cached, and Wide-Row Ready

+The Ratatui Code Editor features blazing fast syntax highlighting powered by [Tree-sitter](https://tree-sitter.github.io/).
+Tree-sitter parses your code in real time, enabling accurate and context-aware highlighting for all supported languages.

+**Performance Features:**
+- **Super Fast:** Only the visible portion of the code is highlighted on each render, making even large files feel snappy.
+- **Smart Caching:** Highlighting results are cached per visible region, so scrolling and editing are smooth and efficient.
+- **Wide Row Support:** Handles long lines and wide code gracefully, ensuring correct highlighting and cursor placement even with complex Unicode or tab characters.

+This approach means you get instant, editor-quality highlighting in your terminal, with no lag—even for big files or wide code blocks.

 ## Supported Languages

 - Rust